Overview of the Stairway to Heaven Walk Fermanagh

-I’m sure you’ve all heard of the Stairway to Heaven in Fermanagh.
+I’m sure you’ve all heard of the Stairway to Heaven Walk in Fermanagh.
 The hike also goes by another name, it is the Cuilcagh mountain, located in Fermanagh.
 It has quickly become one of the most popular Ireland bucket list items.
 Following the Cuilcagh Legnabrocky Trail, it is a 14.8Km round trip through the wilderness on the vast open hills of the Cuilcagh mountain.
-If you’re thinking of doing the hike, be sure to take a look at my Stairway to Heaven guide.
+If you’re thinking of doing the hike, be sure to have a zoom through my Stairway to Heaven Walk guide.

 Getting to the Stairway to Heaven in Fermanagh: